-- 1. Students are allowed to play within the fenced area south of the elementary building and the bus barn.
-Students are not to play on or near the bicycle racks. - 2.
+- Students are allowed to play within the designated boundaries of each building. - 2.
 Organized games will be played on the open fields of the playground. - 3.
 Students must ask permission to retrieve a ball or any recess equipment that is outside the playground area. - 4.
 Bicycles, skateboards and rollerblades are not to be ridden on school grounds between 7:30 AM and 3:30 PM.
 Bicycles should be parked in the bike racks and locked if possible.
 Skateboards, scooters, and rollerblades should be stored in student's locker and are the responsibility of the student. - 5.
-Toys, radios/IPods/etc. . . . collector cards, and other personal playtime items are not permitted at school. - 6.
-Students will use playground equipment in ways it is meant to be safely used. - No tag games may be played on the playground equipment. - No standing on the bars. - Slides: One person goes down the slide at a time using a feet-first, sitting position - 7.
+Toys, electronic play devices, collector cards, and other personal playtime items are not permitted at school. - 6.
+Students will use playground equipment in ways it is meant to be safely used. - No standing on the bars. - Slides: One person goes down the slide at a time using a feet-first, sitting position - 7.
 No throwing of rocks, sticks, snow or other items not designed to be safely thrown. - 8.
 No football or kickball on concrete areas. - 9.
-Only touch-tag and touch-football allowed.

-10. All rules and student responsibilities are applicable to student conduct while on the playground or school grounds.
+Only touch-tag and touch-football allowed. - 10.
+During winter months, students must wear appropriate outerwear (follow the temperature chart).
+When snow is on the ground, students must wear boots or have a change of shoes to walk/play in the snow. - 11.
+All rules and student responsibilities are applicable to student conduct while on the playground or school grounds.